kburdett/vim-nuuid/README.md

 Use the `<Plug>Nuuid` mapping to insert a new UUID at your current cursor location.
 This mapping is provided in insert, normal, and visual modes.
 By default, this will be mapped to `<Leader>u` in normal and visual modes.

 Use `:NuuidAll` to replace all occurrences of "nuuid" and "nguid".
 This command accepts a range and works in normal and visual (line-wise) modes.
 Useful for batch generating UUIDs.
-An `:NguidAll` alias is provided for our Microsoft friends.

 Use `:NuuidReplaceAll` to replace all all UUIDs, as well as all occurrences of "nuuid" and "nguid".
 This command accepts a range and works in normal and visual (line-wise) modes.
 Useful for regenerating UUIDs after copying and pasting a block of them.
-An `:NguidReplaceAll` alias is provided for our Microsoft friends.

 Use the insert mode abbreviations "nuuid" and "nguid" to quickly insert a new UUID into your file.
 Simply type the abbreviation followed by a non-word character (or `<Esc>`) and Vim will replace the text with a new UUID for you.